akislouk/cloud-project/README.md

 ## Introduction

-This is a two-part project for the Services in Cloud and Fog Computing course at the Technical University of Crete.
+This project is a two-part exercise for the Services in Cloud and Fog Computing course at the Technical University of Crete.

 ### Part 1 Summary